square/okhttp/docs/caching.md

 ### Cache Miss

 Under a cache miss the normal request events are seen but an additional event shows the presence of the cache.
+Cache Miss will be typical if the item has not been read from the network, is uncacheable, or is past it's lifetime based on Response cache headers.

  - CallStart
  - **CacheMiss**